zhz03/DARPA_CREATE_Code/E2Etest_1d/README.md

-This folder is only for testing End-to-end(E2E) process in 1d state.
+This folder is only for testing the End-to-end(E2E) process in 1d state.

 There are several core functions.